Skip to main content

 To create a material and shader:

-1. In the Assets window, right-click, then mouse over Create and select Material.
-Name it DepthMaterial.
+1. In the Project window, open the Assets folder, then right-click inside it.
+Open the Create menu and select Material.
+Name the new Material DepthMaterial.

 2. Repeat this process, but open the Shader menu and select Unlit Shader.
 Name the new shader DisplayDepth.